ujiuji1259/biocom/README.md

 Dataset used in our paper can be downloaded [here](http://aoi.naist.jp/biocom/) (NCBI disease corpus, BC5CDR, MedMentions).
 Please place these file into ./dataset folder to evaluate our model.

-Note that mentions whose concept is not in ``MeSH" or ``OMIM" are filtered out in the dataset.
+Note that mentions whose concept is not in `MeSH` or `OMIM` are filtered out in the dataset.

 ### Corpus
 The corpus, a set of entity-linked sentences, is too large to distribute, so please construct the corpus on your own.